omerfuyar/shuild/README.md

 ## Setup

 To use Shuild, simply download the `shuild.h` file and include it in your project.
 You don't even need to add to your include paths (you still can if you want), just place the header and your build source file (like `shuild.c`) in your project directory.
-Build folder will be created in the same directory as your build file.

 ## How to use